Paper Information

 • Human Eval: Measured the time reduction for chemists using MolScribe to digitize molecules vs. drawing from scratch.

-• SOTA Performance: MolScribe achieved 76-93% accuracy across diverse benchmarks, significantly outperforming baselines (e.g., on the difficult Staker dataset, MolScribe achieved 71.9% vs. the next best 46.5%).
+• State-of-the-Art Performance: MolScribe achieved 76-93% accuracy across diverse benchmarks, significantly outperforming baselines (e.g., on the difficult Staker dataset, MolScribe achieved 71.9% compared to the next best 46.5%).

-• Chirality: Explicit geometric reasoning allowed MolScribe to predict chiral molecules significantly better than image-to-SMILES baselines.
-When chirality is ignored, the performance gap narrows (e.g., on Indigo, baseline accuracy rises from 94.1% to 96.3%), confirming MolScribe’s primary advantage lies in geometric reasoning for stereochemistry.
+• Chirality Verification: Explicit geometric reasoning allowed MolScribe to predict chiral molecules significantly better than image-to-SMILES baselines.
+When chirality is ignored, the performance gap narrows (e.g., on Indigo, baseline accuracy rises from 94.1% to 96.3%), isolating MolScribe’s primary advantage to geometric reasoning for stereochemistry.

-• Hand-Drawn Generalization: Although not trained on hand-drawn images, the model achieved 11.2% exact match accuracy on the DECIMER-HDM dataset, with many errors differing by only a few atoms.
+• Hand-Drawn Generalization: The model achieved 11.2% exact match accuracy on the DECIMER-HDM dataset, despite lacking hand-drawn images in the training set, with many errors bounded to a few atomic mismatches.

 • Robustness: The model maintained high performance on perturbed images (rotation/shear), whereas rule-based systems degraded severely.